 Attached for your information is a copy of the Index and list of the materials gathered through this effort.
 Two copies of the Index and the materials noted as attached can be found in the Library for your further use.

 Again, thank you for your assistance.

-Lang a ce D. Dahms
+Lavrence D. Dahms

 LDD:kb